-Mramba Nyindo studied and qualified in veterinary medicine and animal husbandry at the College of Veterinary Medicine, Lahore Pakistan and University of East of East Africa, Kabete campus, Nairobi.
+Mramba Nyindo studied and qualified in veterinary medicine and animal husbandry at the College of Veterinary Medicine, Lahore Pakistan, and the University East of East Africa, Kabete campus, Nairobi.

-He was exposed to the production of rinderpest vaccine.
-The vaccine is produced by attenuation of its virulence by continuous passage in bovine kidney cells.
-After this exciting exposure to virology he felt that he was not tailored to be a virologist.
+He was exposed to the production of the rinderpest vaccine.
+The vaccine is produced by attenuation of its virulence by the continuous passage in bovine kidney cells.
+After this exciting exposure to virology, he felt that he was not tailored to be a virologist.

-In 1970 he joined the College of veterinary medicine, University of Illinois Champaign-Urbana for graduate studies in parasitology and Immunology.
+In 1970 he joined the College of veterinary medicine, the University of Illinois Champaign-Urbana for graduate studies in parasitology and Immunology.
 He worked on canine ehrlichiosis and was successful in growing it in vitro for the first time.
-He earned the MS and PhD qualifications at University of Illinois.
+He earned the MS and Ph.D. qualifications at the University of Illinois.

 He was attracted to join the Institute of primate research in Karen, Nairobi.
-IPR is a research institute which breeds non-human primates for research purposes.
+IPR is a research institute that breeds non-human primates for research purposes.
 His task was to develop a vaccine against intestinal and urinary schistosomiasis.
 This went on fine but when research funds started shrinking he decided to go home at Kitongoji cha Kameti, Kijiji cha Shia, Kata ya Kimochi, Moshi Rural at the foot of Mt.
 Kilimanjaro and joined the Kilimanjaro Christian Medical Centre as a principal researcher.
 In 1997 he became one of the founding faculty of Kilimanjaro Christian Medical College.
-He is a full professor in Parasitology, entomology and immunology.
-He teaches undergraduate and post graduate Parasitology and Immunology courses.
-His research interests are to identify circulating tumor cells in blood and to develop a prostate cancer vaccine.
+He is a full professor in Parasitology, entomology, and immunology.
+He teaches undergraduate and post-graduate Parasitology and Immunology courses.
+His research interests are to identify circulating tumor cells in the blood and to develop a prostate cancer vaccine.

 Occasionally Prof. Nyindo contributes articles in the Citizen newspaper concerning the environment and human and animal rights.
 He also debates on issues concerning democracy at large.